Marianna Brown Bettman

-Professor Bettman is a frequent speaker on tort reform, separation of powers, state constitutional law in Ohio, the Ohio Supreme Court, and the election of judges.
+Professor Bettman also is a frequent speaker on tort reform, separation of powers, state constitutional law in Ohio, the Ohio Supreme Court, and the election of judges, and serves as an appeals consultant to lawyers throughout Ohio.
 She writes a daily blog, Legally Speaking Ohio, as well as a monthly newspaper column, Legally Speaking, which appears in the American Israelite and the Cincinnati Herald.
-She also serves as an appeals consultant to lawyers throughout Ohio.